fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 </tr>
 <tr>
     <td><b>EX-plosive(236K/6K)</b></td>
     <td>D.Dark throws out a bomb directly in front of him.
 The bomb will explode on contact with the opponent, if D.Dark gets hit or after a certain amount of time.
 The strength of the kick determines how long it takes for the bomb to go off.
 Along with `Dark Wire`, this is D.Dark's main zoning tool, but is also used for many of his setups.
 Unless the bomb hits the opponent before it even gets to the ground, a hit can easily be followed up on.
 This is both good for catching people jumping or walking into it in neutral and using it as a meaty on a knocked down opponent.
-A regular `2LK` > `2MK` > etc. combo will work as normal off a successful bomb hit.</td>
+A regular `2LK` > `2MK` > etc. combo will work as normal off a successful bomb hit.
+Importantly it becomes even better if kara-cancelled from a `2HK`, giving the bomb toss more effective range and moving D.Dark forward.</td>
     <td>13/13/13</td>
     <td>-8/-8/-8</td>
     <td>-5/-5/-5</td>